perfsonar/docs/using_psui.rst

 	.. image:: images/using_psui-24make_delay_initial.png

 2. Before the measurement is requested, the user must select measurement endpoints and set measurement parameters.
-Endpoints are selected by using the **Pick source** and **Pick destination** buttons and the selection dialogues that they bring up.
+Endpoints are selected by using the **Pick source** and **Pick destination** buttons and the selection dialogs that they bring up.
 It is mandatory to select a perfSONAR OWAMP MP as a source endpoint (a service configured with **OWAMP_MP** type in configuration section).
 The destination could be either a perfSONAR OWAMP MP or another owamp only endpoint.
 Once the endpoints are selected, the user has two choices.
 To perform the test with default parameters, by clicking on the **Perform test**, or to adjust the test parameters first and then request the test.
 A full list of parameters can be displayed by clicking on the **more options** button.

 	There are several parameters for OWAMP MP on-demand tests: